machow/lavaan-tutorial/chapter1.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:7d4656bf0c
 ## The big picture: SEM

-*** =instructions
-This exercise is just to show you the end goal of this chapter.
+This chapter will teach you the basics of structural equation modelling (SEM) with the Lavaan library.
-The code creates a structural equation model (SEM) in lavaan.
+The code on the right specifies an SEM in lavaan.
-It then fits the model to the `PoliticalDemocracy` data (which comes with the library), before plotting it.
+It then fits the model to the `PoliticalDemocracy` data (which comes with the Lavaan), before plotting it.

-Feel free to experiment to the code before proceeding.
+Feel free to experiment with the code before proceeding.

 The exercises in this chapter will cover: